PriyanshMathur-28/Recoupe/README.md

    razorpay_webhooks              the money boundary — attribution decided once
 ```

-Recurring design rules:

-- **Authority separation by types.** Six validators coerce model output into closed contracts and
-  raise on the rest.
-- **A deterministic twin for every model question**, so a provider outage degrades instead of failing.
-- **Idempotency at six levels**, each a claim-before-work atomic insert.
-- **Attribution decided once**, at webhook time: newest call vs newest confirmed email, later wins,
-  written in the same statement as the amount.
-Nothing recomputes it later.
-- **Fail closed.** An unrecognised decline reason, an unreadable transcript, or a missing provider
-  routes to a human — it never guesses.
-- **IST is the business clock**; money in transit is `Decimal` + `ROUND_HALF_UP`, sent as integer paise.

 ## Setup

 Python 3.10+.
 Node 18+ only if you rebuild the frontend.